-Under the terms of the Trust Deed, the Trustee is entitled to receive a Trustee Services Fee.
+Under the terms of the Trust Deed, the Trustee is entitled to receive a Trustee Services Fee and collect a Risk Premium Charge (refer to Note 13(b) for more details).
 During the year, Trustee Services Fees paid and payable by the Trust to the Trustee are as outlined in the following table.